 To ensure that it is ably qualified, assessments of its abilities in line with best practice are undertaken confirming that the JIAC is well suited and equipped for such responsibilities.
-Members of the JIAC continue to undergo regular training to ensure the committee remains effective in advising the PCC and Chief Constable.
-Recruitment was successfully undertaken in 2022-23 to replace outgoing members.
+Members of the JIAC undergo annual training to ensure the committee remains effective in advising the PCC and Chief Constable.